Deep-MI/FastSurfer/README.md

 fastsurferdir=/home/user/my_fastsurfer_analysis

 # Run FastSurfer
-./run_fastsurfer.sh --t1 $datadir/subjectX/orig.mgz \
+./run_fastsurfer.sh --t1 $datadir/subjectX/t1-weighted-nii.gz \
                     --sid subjectX --sd $fastsurferdir \
                     --parallel --threads 4
 ```

 The output will be stored in the $fastsurferdir (including the aparc.DKTatlas+aseg.deep.mgz segmentation under $fastsurferdir/subjectX/mri (default location)).
 Processing of the hemispheres will be run in parallel (--parallel flag).
 Omit this flag to run the processing sequentially.

 ### Example 2: Native FastSurfer on multiple subjects

-In order to run FastSurfer on multiple cases which are stored in the same directory, prepare a subjects_list.txt file listing the names line per line:
+In order to run FastSurfer on multiple cases which are stored in the same directory, prepare a subjects_list.txt file listing the names line by line:
 subject1\n
 subject2\n
 subject3\n